 - Speaker placement – While you may not be able to alter your wall placement, you can at least alter speaker placement in the recording studio.
 Be sure the speakers are facing the length of the studio.
 Keep them away from walls and corners to avoid reflections, and be sure the speakers aren’t midway between the floor and ceiling.
 Consider the speakers as two points of a triangle, with the optimal listening position being the third point.

 - Performer/instrument placement – The musician should not be placed in the middle of the room; try to position him/her off-center in relation to the front and rear walls of the recording studio.

 - Mic – The mic can pick up reflected sound if you’re recording in a room with hard flooring.
 To help combat this, you can simply put down a carpet or rug to dry out the sound.

 Though these tactics may sound simple enough, exact measurements matter.
 Based on the size of the recording studio, and the sound desired, things like diffusers and absorbers will vary in structure.
 Equipment placement will need to be tweaked.
-But don’t worry, our Utah recording studio knows the ins and outs of good sound and offers a space to cater to a variety of needs.
-Whether you’re recording your latest jam, a podcast episode or voiceover work, we have you covered.
+But don’t worry, our recording studio knows the ins and outs of good sound and offers a space to cater to a variety of needs.
+Whether you’re recording a podcast episode, your latest jam, or voiceover work, we have you covered.